 Jurisdictions without special regulation for virtual assets

-Fundraising with tokens
+Fundraising with tokens: key considerations

-Correctly developing a legal model for a Web3 project and choosing the right country for token issuance will help founders to pass through due diligence smoothly during fundraising from Web3 funds.
+Correctly developing a legal model for a Web3 project and choosing the right country for token issuance will help founders to pass through due diligence processes smoothly whilst fundraising from Web3 VC funds.
 It will also assist with implementation of relevant compliance procedures to avoid violations of AML regulation or unwanted tax consequences during token sales.
 Therefore, when evaluating different jurisdictional options, founders should also consider jurisdictions where there are defined rules for taxation of token-sale transactions (like Switzerland, Liechtenstein, the Cayman Islands, the BVI, and a few others).

 Disclaimer: the information in this article is provided for informational purposes only.
 You should not construe any such information as legal, tax, investment, trading, financial, or other advice.